mcolao26/CPI-IT/README.md

 1. The Dataset

-The dataset is stored as CUSR0000SEEE.csv and contains monthly time series data.
+The dataset is stored as CUSR0000SEEE.csv or CPI_feb_nonseasonal and contains monthly time series data.
 It includes 229 observations covering consumer price index (CPI), tracking the price changes of IT-related goods and services over time.

 2. Detailed Description of Dataset